mikelyas/ethglobal2025/README.md

 - Once confirmed, LayerZero relays the deposit event to Ethereum.

 ## Step 2 – Mint Synthetic Assets on Ethereum
-- On receiving the LayerZero message, the Synthetic Mint Contract mints an equivalent amount of sUSD (or similar) based on price from Pyth Oracle.
+- On receiving the LayerZero message, the Synthetic Mint Contract mints an equivalent amount of USDS (or similar) based on price from Pyth Oracle.

 ## Step 3 – Swap Synthetic Assets via 1inch
-- User can optionally swap minted sUSD for other tokens on Ethereum using the 1inch Swap Aggregator.
+- User can optionally swap minted USDS for other tokens on Ethereum using the 1inch Swap Aggregator.

 ## Step 4 – Yield Farming on Flow or Ethereum
-- User transfers sUSD to Flow via LayerZero (Flow Synth Contract) or stays on Ethereum.
+- User transfers USDS to Flow via LayerZero (Flow Synth Contract) or stays on Ethereum.
 - On Flow, the Flow Synthetic Contract deposits tokens into a yield strategy.

 ## Step 5 – Check Balance and Yield